GraphPKU/PygHO/docs/source/index.rst

 PyTorch Geometric High Order Documentation
 ========================================

-PyTorch Geometric High Order (PyGHO) is a high order graph neural network (HOGNN) extension library for `PyTorch Geometric <https://github.com/rusty1s/pytorch_geometric/>`_.
-Unlike ordinary GNNs producing node representations, HOGNNs produce representations for node tuples.
+PygHO is a library for high-order GNN.
+Ordinary GNNs, like GCN, GIN, GraphSage, all pass messages between nodes and produce node representations.
+The node representation forms a dense matrix of shape $(n, d)$, where $n$ is the number of nodes and $d$ is the hidden dimension.
+Existing libraries like PyG can easily implement them.

+In constrast, higher-order GNNs (HOGNNs) use node tuples as the message passing unit and produce representations for the tuples.
+The tuple representation can be of shape $(n, n, d)$, $(n, n, n, d)$, and even more dimensions.
+Furthermore, to reduce complexity, the representation can be sparse.
 PyGHO is the first unified library for HOGNNs.

 .. code-block:: latex